 But, I get it!
 The word “witch” packs a punch!
-So as not to constantly be jarring you, I’ll typically say “shamanic practitioner”.
+So as not to constantly be jarring you, I may refer to myself as a “shamanic practitioner”.

 Please know there are centuries of misunderstanding of what being a witch means, and these misconceptions continue to run rampant in modern culture and media.

 For me, being a witch means to think, speak and act with the best integrity I can muster.
 It means to be an advocate for our beloved Mother Earth: the oceans, nature, trees, animals, clouds – from bugs to barnacles.
 To be a spiritual advocate for you and your healing.
 It means to create mindfully, with intent to harm none (and if possible, for the good of all).
 Always it means attempting to walk a path of mediation and advocacy between the spirit and natural world, and our human existence.